-After leaving his head chef job at the Plaza Hotel in New York City, in 1924 Boiardi opened Il Giardino d'Italia restaurant at East 9th Street and Woodland Avenue in Cleveland, Ohio.
-The idea for Chef Boyardee came about when restaurant customers began asking Boiardi for his spaghetti sauce.
-Four years later, in 1928, he opened a factory and moved production to Milton, Pennsylvania, where enough tomatoes and mushrooms could be grown.
+After leaving his position as head chef at the Plaza Hotel in New York City, Boiardi opened Il Giardino d'Italia restaurant in 1924 at East 9th Street and Woodland Avenue in Cleveland, Ohio.
+The idea for Chef Boyardee came about when restaurant customers began asking Boiardi for his spaghetti sauce, which he began to distribute in milk bottles.
+Four years later, in 1928, Boiardi opened a factory and moved production to Milton, Pennsylvania, where he could grow his own tomatoes and mushrooms.
 He decided to name his product "Boy-Ar-Dee" to help Americans pronounce his name correctly.

 © jayasriradio.info 2019